ECGOPS/OMSDEMO/PENETRATION_TEST_RESULTS.md

 ---

-*This follow-up security assessment was conducted to verify the effectiveness of all security measures implemented in the ECG Outage Management System.
+*This follow-up security assessment was conducted to verify the effectiveness of all security measures implemented in the ECG Network Management System.
 The system is confirmed to be secure and ready for production deployment.*